C O N T A C T

 MA, LPC

-Jennifer is a Licensed Professional Counselor who works with individuals, couples, and families.
+Jennifer is a Licensed Professional Counselor who works with teens, individuals, & couples.
 She has a deep appreciation for the human heart and enjoys helping others navigate the complexities of life.
-While Jennifer regularly works with teens, adults, and couples with a variety of issues and backgrounds, she has received advanced training in Emotionally Focused Therapy (EFT) through the International Centre for Excellence in Emotionally Focused Therapy (ICEEFT).
+She has received advanced training in Emotionally Focused Therapy (EFT) through the International Centre for Excellence in Emotionally Focused Therapy (ICEEFT).
 Her counseling experience includes relationship and/or marital conflict, family-of-origin issues, ADHD and its related concerns, spirituality, issues of identity, abuse and trauma.
 Her goal is to create a safe and supportive environment where clients can explore new paths in life, learn more about themselves and their relationships, and experience new ways of flourishing.
+Jennifer lives with her family in Webster Groves.

 Lauren Kofron